RIVER ROAD PLANTATION COUNTRY COOKBOOK

 This is the fourth in the popular series of gastronomic tour books on Louisiana’s culinary culture by author Anne Butler.
 The others are Audubon Plantation Country Cookbook (named Best New Cookbook of the Year by Louisiana Life when first issued), Bayou Plantation Country Cookbook and Acadian Plantation Country Cookbook.
 Besides writing about history and heritage, Butler also writes crime books, including the Pelican release Weep For The Living.
 The splendid contemporary images enhancing the text in this book were shot by Louisiana photographer Henry Cancienne.

-Hardback.
-Available in bookstores everywhere; also available from pelicanpub.com or from Butler Greenwood Plantation website.
+everywhere; also available from pelicanpub.com or from Butler Greenwood Plantation website.